Oct 25 2008

 until next then.

-live, and laugh,
+live, love and laugh,

 Beth